Freight Shipping from Richmond to Fort Worth

 How much does it cost to ship freight from Richmond to Fort Worth?

-Full truckload (FTL) rates from Richmond, VA to Fort Worth, TX currently range from $3,268-$4,028 for a standard dry van load over the 1,520-mile route.
+Full truckload (FTL) rates from Richmond, VA to Fort Worth, TX currently range $3,268-$4,028 (roughly $2.16-$2.67 per mile over 1,520 miles).
 LTL shipments typically cost $1,036-$1,692 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Richmond to Fort Worth?